With my baby coming out soon (in 2015), I am reading a bit on Baby Bonus Scheme & Child Development Account.

-There are some things I learnt about:
+There are some things I learned about:

 - The Baby Bonus Scheme consists of two components – a cash gift and a Child Development Account.